Benvenuti in Selko®. Questo sito è disponibile anche in italiano.

 Weaning of beef calves: transitioning to independence

-Weaning of claves in cow-calf operations is a significant milestone in a beef calf's development, marking the transition from milk to solid food.
+Weaning of calves in cow-calf operations is a significant milestone in a beef calf's development, marking the transition from milk to solid food.
 The method and timing of weaning of beef calves can profoundly impact the calf's stress levels, health, and subsequent growth performance.
 Research indicates that low-stress weaning methods for beef calves, such as fence-line weaning or the use of anti-suckling devices, can result in better weight gain and lower stress indicators compared to abrupt weaning practices.
 The goal is to minimize the stress associated with weaning of beef calves, to maintain a trajectory of healthy growth and development.

 Growing the perfect beef calf